Email Tips for College Applicants

 - Once you have applied, or identified the colleges you will apply to, READ ALL EMAILS from them carefully.
 Some will contain generic information targeted to all applicants (“Come to our Preview Day!”), but others might contain important information – requests for transcripts, setting up an interview, etc.

-If you think you are one of the many students who can benefit from having help with organization while applying to colleges, check out my programs here.
-You can also contact me for your free 15 minute consultation.
+If you think you are one of the many students who can benefit from having help with organization while applying to colleges, check out our programs here.
+You can also contact us for your free 15 minute consultation.